-This is the vision and should be the aim of every intranet manager.
+Creating a business-critical intranet that users will love is the vision and aim of every intranet manager.

 - People looking for each other’s contact details

 - New starters working out who is who in the company

 - Project teams and work groups to source and include members with the right mix of skills and expertise

 - Identification of knowledge and experience when seeking the right person to answer a question or input on a particular topic